s-fleck/testthis/cran-comments.md

 ## Notes

-Most functions in this package modify the file system or are designed to be run interactively.
+* Most functions in this package modify the file system or are designed to be run interactively.
 That is why most code examples in the documentation are wrapped in `\dontrun{}`.
+* Removed all `:::` calls from the original submission.

 ---